The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 There are many ways to find cheap trains from Reggio Emilia to Rome.
 Being flexible with your travel dates and booking your ticket in advance are two ways to save money.
 Trenitalia and Italo often offer discounts for groups and families, students, and seniors who are 60 and over.
 Children also travel for free with an adult, so families should be sure to inquire about this deal before booking their train tickets.

-When taking the train from Reggio Emilia to Rome, you can choose to depart from train stations like Reggio Emilia, Reggio Emilia Santa Croce and Reggio Emilia AV.
-Your route can end in train stations such as Roma Termini, Roma Tiburtina and Roma Ostiense.
+There are a few train stations in Reggio Emilia to start your route from including Reggio Emilia, Reggio Emilia Santa Croce and Reggio Emilia AV.
+In Rome you have a few train station options to choose from for your arrival including Roma Termini, Roma Tiburtina and Roma Ostiense.

-Omio customers who travel this route most frequently depart from Reggio Emilia and arrive in Roma Termini.
+Omio customers traveling this route depart most frequently from Reggio Emilia and arrive in Roma Termini.

 Here are some other resources that might have the information you need